Date Updated: 04/26/2024

 • Paget's disease of the breast

-General causes of rash that can affect any part of the body, including the breast, include:
+Causes of a rash on the breast that can also occur on any part of the body include:

 • Atopic dermatitis (eczema)